PhilJay/MPAndroidChart/README.md

 For immediate access to our latest updates, please checkout the **experimental** branch.
 Beware that code on the experimental branch is not finished for release yet and might be incomplete or contain bugs.

+If you are having questions or problems, feel free to contact me, **create issues** for this project on GitHub or open questions on [**stackoverflow**](https://stackoverflow.com) with the `mpandroidchart` tag.

+Forks, pull-requests or any other forms of contribution are always welcome.

 Features
 =======